-The globes have a great tactile feel on the hands and are very responsive.
+The globes feel nice and tactile and are very responsive, which I liked.
 However, manually changing the volume level takes quite a few seconds.

 The globe-looking buttons have 2 illumination levels.

-Just briefly tap both the volume globes at the same time to turn it dim or bright.
+Just briefly tap both the volume globes at the same time if you want them to brighten or dim.

 Charging the Mojo is done through one of the two micro USB ports.
 However, it takes a long 10 hours of charging before its first-ever use.